bgamari/ghc-wiki-import/type-functions-status.md

 Todo (low-level):

 - data/newtype instances may not overlap.
 (Such definitions would always be non-confluent.)
 We might be able to get away with a lazy check at every place where a value of family type is constructed (i.e., occurences of the datacon wrapper).
 Such a value may never be an inhabitant of more than one instance declaration.
+No, we won't get away with this...
 - RHS of a `type instance` must be a tau type.
 - Check that patterns of type indexes don't contain type functions.
 - Construct `InstInfo` for type equation in `tcIdxTyInstDecl1`.